swayf/grako/README.rst

     python myparser.py inputfile startrule

-The generated parsers constructors accept named arguments to specify whitespace characters, the regular expression for comments, case sensitivity, verbosity, etc.
+The generated parsers' constructors accept named arguments to specify whitespace characters, the regular expression for comments, case sensitivity, verbosity, and more (see below).